 An orbit of the automorphism group of a temporal graph is a maximal set of vertices such that each vertex can be mapped to any other vertex in the set via an automorphism of the group.
-Intuitively, the vertices in an orbit look indistinguishable to an agent that has full information about the temporal graph but without meaningful vertex labels. {Under the assumption that the agents are able to compute the orbits (Lemma~\ref{lem:meeting}) two agents can agree to meet in some specific orbit, but not at a specific vertex. } {Therefore, temporal graphs where all orbits are large (or that even have a single orbit containing all vertices) appear to be the most challenging graphs for solving $\trp$.
+Intuitively, the vertices in an orbit look indistinguishable to an agent that has full information about the temporal graph but without meaningful vertex labels.
+As the agents are able to compute a consistent numbering of the orbits (Lemma~\ref{lem:meeting}), they can agree to meet in some specific orbit, but not at a specific vertex. {Therefore, temporal graphs where all orbits are large (or that even have a single orbit containing all vertices) appear to be the most challenging graphs for solving $\trp$.
 Our result providing fast exploration schedules in temporal graphs with few orbits is therefore a crucial ingredient for enabling our solution to $\trp$ to handle all possible temporal graphs (including those with a single orbit).}

 We give precise definitions and present further preliminaries in Section~\ref{sec:pre}.
 Then, we introduce some useful utilities related to automorphisms in Section~\ref{sec:aut-util}.
 These will be used in later sections, where we present the following results.